Skip to content

 • We'll run the following code for more details:

-• Since the p-value is less than 0.05, we can confidently conclude that our model exhibits heteroscedasticity.
+• Since the p-value is less than 0.05, we can confidently conclude that our model exhibits heteroscedasticity, which is not ideal.

 • [[VIF]]: